getify/You-Dont-Know-JS/up & going/ch1.md

 This chapter is going to introduce each programming concept with simple snippets of code, all written in JavaScript (obviously!).

-It cannot be emphasized enough, that while you go through this chapter -- and you may need to spend the time to go over it several times -- that you should practice each of these concepts by typing the code yourself.
+It cannot be emphasized enough: while you go through this chapter -- and you may need to spend the time to go over it several times -- you should practice each of these concepts by typing the code yourself.
 The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc).

 **Tip:** Typically, you can launch the developer console with a keyboard shortcut or from a menu item.
 For more detailed information about launching and using the console in your favorite browser, see "Mastering The Developer Tools Console" (http://blog.teamtreehouse.com/mastering-developer-tools-console).